 - Guidelines on preparing accessible submissions

-- An Explanation on the Review, Rebuttal, and Camera-Ready Process
+- An explanation on the review, rebuttal, and camera-ready process

-Novelty, Concurrent Submissions, and Anonymity
+Requirements Concerning Novelty, Concurrent Submissions, and Anonymity

 Previous Publications: UIST paper submissions must not have been published previously.

-- A paper is considered published if it has appeared in a peer-reviewed journal or conference proceedings that is archived, i.e. permanently available afterward in print or electronic form to non-attendees (this includes papers that are reviewed only as abstracts, but are published as a complete paper).
-Papers previously published in a language other than English do not count as archival and may be submitted as novel work (keep the author list the same, reference the non-English work in an anonymized way, i.e., remove author names but list title and venue, include a pdf of the original paper without author names in the supplementary material, check the copyright agreement with the original publisher to make sure re-publication is permissible).
+- A paper is considered published if it has appeared in a peer-reviewed journal or conference proceedings that is archived, i.e., permanently available afterward in print or electronic form to non-attendees (this includes papers that are reviewed only as abstracts but are published as a complete paper).
+Papers previously published in a language other than English do not count as archival and may be submitted as novel work (keep the author list the same, reference the non-English work in an anonymized way, i.e., remove author names but list title and venue, include a pdf of the original paper without author names in the supplementary material, and check the copyright agreement with the original publisher to make sure re-publication is permissible).

 - A paper is not considered published if it has been presented in forms explicitly labeled as “non-archival” (examples include: CHI extended abstracts (including alt.chi, works-in-progress, posters, demos, etc.), arXiv.org, the SIGGRAPH Emerging Technology venue, tech reports, and UIST posters and demos).
-Such ‘non-archival’ work does not count against a paper submission even if the non-archival work was in fact archived as is common for UIST posters and demos from previous years that may appear in the ACM DL.
+Such ‘non-archival’ work does not count against a paper submission even if the non-archival work was in fact archived, as is common for UIST posters and demos from previous years that may appear in the ACM DL.
 Thus, presenting a UIST poster or demo does not prevent an author from submitting a full paper on the same topic in one of the following years.

-Amount of New Content: A paper cannot be considered a novel manuscript if it reports an incremental update or a small improvement to a previously published work, instead significant new developments and findings have to be reported for the paper to be considered a novel manuscript.
+Amount of New Content: A paper cannot be considered a novel manuscript if it reports an incremental update or a small improvement to a previously published work instead significant new developments and findings have to be reported for the paper to be considered a novel manuscript.

 Authors wishing to submit work containing substantial portions of work published elsewhere will need to check the copyright agreement with the original publisher to make sure that this is permissible.

 Concurrent Submission is Prohibited: Concurrent submissions to another conference or journal are not allowed.
 A submission is considered concurrent if the paper is identical or substantially similar to (or even a subset or superset of) the submitted UIST paper.
-This applies to the duration of the entire UIST review process, from the submission deadline until the notification of decisions are emailed to authors.
+This applies to the duration of the entire UIST review process, from the submission deadline until the notification of decisions is emailed to authors.
 This restriction applies even if the overlap in review timelines between UIST and another venue is just a few days or even a few hours, and even if it is your intent to withdraw the submission from the other venues at the moment it is accepted by one of them.
 This restriction also applies even if the other venues do allow concurrent submissions.
 UIST reviewers are often familiar with the papers under review at other related conferences and journals; as such, submissions that are substantially similar run the risk of being rejected by UIST and the other venues on the grounds of duplication alone.

 Revision for Journals: You are encouraged to submit a revised and extended version of your published UIST paper to a journal such as ACM Transactions on Computer-Human Interaction or Human-Computer Interaction after it has been presented at the UIST conference.